wroku/fastapi-for-set/README.md

 # fastapi-for-set
 Very minimal REST API designed to serve as a leaderboard for <a href="https://github.com/wroku/set-game-react">SET game</a>.
 It allows to add new game record, update score&time continously according to achived progress and GET chosen number of best entries, sorted by total score or average time.
-I hosted it on Deta micro cloud.
+I hosted it on ~~Deta micro cloud~~ Google Compute Engine.